-- 1. Photograph/image may be mounted/matted or submitted (uploaded) as a digital image. - If mounted, photograph/image must be mounted on foam core no smaller than 4" in length or larger than 14" in length - 3.
-Photograph/image can be digitally created or from a film negative - 4.
+- 1. Photograph/image may be mounted/matted. - 2.
+If mounted, photograph/image must be mounted on foam core no smaller than 5 inches in length or larger than 14 inches in length - 3.
+Photograph/image can be digitally created - 4.
 Exhibit must have the most current Photo Exhibit Label on back with required information for photo exhibits.
-Exhibit write up should include additional information about the processes and decisions used to develop exhibit. - 5.
-Subject matter must be in good taste and be appropriate for public display in a 4-H setting, photographs depicting unsafe practices or illegal activities will not be displayed.
+Exhibit write-up should include additional information about the processes and decisions used to develop the exhibit. - 5.
+Subject matter must be in good taste and be appropriate for public display in a 4-H setting. - 6.
+Photographs depicting unsafe practices or illegal activities will not be displayed.